 Downloading a new software and using it for the first time can be daunting, but remember that we have all been there!
-I started teaching myself how to edit on Lightroom in October, and after a lot of trial and error I now have a good understanding on all the different tools.
+I started teaching myself how to edit on Lightroom in October 2017 so that I could up my Instagram game, and after a lot of trial and error I now have a good understanding on all the different tools.
 I hope that my ultimate guide to editing on Lightroom helps you to maximise your photo editing skills!

 First things first, when editing know that a RAW image carries more information than a JPEG, thus you will have a better quality image in the end.
 I also always shoot in manual so I have control over the settings, to find out more about how to use manual on a DSLR click here.